anggriawanrilda88/dating-app-test/README.md

 Create file .env: `all variable needed can see on file .env.example`<br /><br />
 Migrate database: `make migration-up` this command will migrate all table used, ensure the connection database on .env file correct<br /><br />
 Run development with hot reload: `make run-dev` this command will run hot reload golang api<br /><br />

+# API Example
+There are three api example in this app for testing reasong:
+`POST   /dating-app-test/api/v1/users`          ==> api for registration new user dating app.<br />
+`POST   /dating-app-test/api/v1/users/login`    ==> api for login user and get token access.<br />
+`GET    /dating-app-test/api/v1/users/:id`      ==> api to get detail user by id, validate with middleware authentication with jwt token access needed.<br />

+# POSTMAN TEST
+Folder postman_test contains test case files that can run on postman test.